Skip to content

 Is Action4Diabetes a good charity?

-Action4Diabetes is a registered charity (no. 1166447) working in disability in TA1 4RL.
-Its latest Charity Commission filing directs 81% of spending to charitable activities, holding roughly 7 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Action4Diabetes is a registered charity (no. 1166447) working in health in Taunton · TA1 4RL.
+Its latest Charity Commission filing directs 94% of spending to charitable activities, holding roughly 7 months of reserves, and files its annual accounts on time.
+Reported income has been growing (≈23% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: Action4Diabetes scores 84 out of 100 (3 stars).
-81% average program spend (3-year average).
+In short: Action4Diabetes scores 84 out of 100 (4 stars).
+94% average program spend (Latest year, disclosed years only).
 Filings are up to date with no major concerns.

-Action4Diabetes has a Clarity Score of 84 out of 100 on CharityCompare (3 stars, Good).
+Action4Diabetes has a Clarity Score of 84 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1166447.
 Status: Registered.
-Primary cause area: Disability.
-Latest accounts year 2021: total income £237k, with 81% of expenditure on charitable activities.
+Primary cause area: Health.
+Latest accounts year 2025: total income £548k, with 94% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 7 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .